Taco Bell

 Inspectors have visited Taco Bell three times, with records going back to 2022.
 The newest entry in the record is dated Aug 7, 2025.
 When a facility lands in the low risk tier, it usually means nothing alarming showed up at the most recent visit.

 The city-wide average for Manhattan sits at 77, putting Taco Bell on the better side of that line.
-On balance, this is a reassuring file for diners.
+The file should reassure diners considering a visit.

 View 2 violations